odamak/reactTraining/README.md

 ### Redux ###

-Use Redux to add products to basket
+Use Redux to add products to basket.

 ### React-Router ###